UE-Games/graphy-lite/README.md

 # GraphyLite

-A fork of famous [Graphy FPS library](https://github.com/Tayx94/graphy), but much simpler and optimized.
+A fork of the famous [Graphy FPS library](https://github.com/Tayx94/graphy), but much simpler and optimized.
 Also, a bit visually aligned, I hope.

 ## Authors